Click one of the links below or scroll down the page to see:

 For instance, someone who enjoys eating meat (positive affect) will tend to downplay the health and environmental risks more than someone who doesn’t like the taste of meat.
 Likewise, people who have positive associations with wood fires underestimate the health risks of wood smoke (including serious respiratory, developmental, and immune dysfunction), and are less likely to support regulating wood burning to restore air quality.

 Although what exactly constitutes a voluntary simplicity lifestyle is up for debate, researchers have found some common motivations among individuals who move in this direction (Craig-Lees & Hill, 2002).
-Degenhardt (2002) concluded that the primary motivation for the adoption of a more sustainable lifestyle was ” emotional consternation. ” Others have found that committment to a simplicity lifestyle is related to individuals’ ethical sense of ecological social responsibility (Huneke, 2005; Shaw & Newholm, 2002, 2003).
+Degenhardt (2002) concluded that the primary motivation for the adoption of a more sustainable lifestyle was “emotional consternation.”
+Others have found that commitment to a simplicity lifestyle is related to individuals’ ethical sense of ecological social responsibility (Huneke, 2005; Shaw & Newholm, 2002, 2003).

-Ask students whether they think nonhuman animals experience emotion and chances are that the dog ownerswill say “yes!” (and they may be joined by a few of their non-dog-owning peers).
-Psychological research on emotion has traditionally focused on humans, but scholars are increasingly turning their attention to affect in nonhuman animals.
+Ask students whether they think nonhuman animals experience emotion and chances are that the dog owners will say “yes!” (and they may be joined by at least a few of their non-dog-owning peers).
+Psychological research on emotion has traditionally focused on humans, but scholars are increasingly turning their attention to affect in nonhuman animals and Comparative Cognition is a growing field.
 For example, Deborah Wells, a senior lecturer in the School of Psychology at Queen’s University in Ireland studied six lowland gorillas at the Belfast zoo.
 Wells (2005) found that when visitors were present the gorillas appeared to become anxious and agitated, in contrast to their relaxed demeanor during non-visiting hours.
 In 2005, the Compassion in World Farming Trust organized a conference in London called “From Darwin to Dawkins: The science and implications of animal sentience.”
 Scholars presented research on an array of animal affect including cows’ displays of joy, chimpanzees’ compassionate caretaking, and friendships among sheep.
-Students will likely be interested in the work of behavioral ecologist and prolific author Marc Bekoff (e.g., 2002, 2005).
-Bekoff is the regional coordinator of Jane Goodall’s Roots & Shoots program, and with Goodall founded Ethologists for the Ethical Treatment of Animals (EETA).
+Students will likely be interested in the work of behavioral ecologist and prolific author Marc Bekoff (e.g., 2002, 2005, 2008, 2010, 2017).
+Bekoff is the regional coordinator of Jane Goodall’s Roots & Shoots program, and collaborated with Goodall to found Ethologists for the Ethical Treatment of Animals (EETA).
 Scientific skepticism about emotion in nonhuman animals has long been tied to the issue of measurement: how can we know what an animal is experiencing when we cannot communicate with that animal?
-Paul, Harding, & Mendl (2005) argue that emotion can be assessed using nonlinguistic cognitive measures based on known links between emotion and cognitive functioning in humans.
+Paul, Harding, & Mendl (2005) countered that emotion can be assessed using nonlinguistic cognitive measures based on known links between emotion and cognitive functioning in humans.
+Bekoff and Pierce (2017) argued that it is time “to rethink how we affect other animals, both unintentionally and intentionally, and evolve toward more peaceful ways of interacting with our animal kin in an increasingly human-dominated world.”

 Have students view a few bleak climate commercials (some suggestions follow), and note their coping reaction.
 Why are these clips potentially problematic?
 Choose one of the clips and spend 10-15 minutes, in pairs or groups of three, redesigning it to evoke a problem-focused coping response.